karol-muszynski/academic-kickstart/content/project/DDP/ddp.md

 +++
 # Project title.
-title = "Barriers to justice among SMEs"
+title = "Barriers of access to law in small and medium enterprises in Poland"

 # Date this page was created.
 date = 2018-12-20T00:00:00

 # Project summary to display on homepage.
-summary = "access to justice project"
+summary = "This is a project focused on access to justice among Polish SMEs."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`